Workplace, Tips & Tricks, Family, Parents, Teachers, Mental Fitness 4 minute read

 When we receive a compliment, the reward centre in our brain activates and dopamine is released.
 In other words, we feel happier.

-What specific skills or qualities did they display?
+What specific, unique skills or qualities did they display?

 2. Ground your compliments in a specific scenario